How to Make Detergent At Home

 1. Gather your ingredients.
 Most basic bars of soap, washing sodas and borax will work well.

 2. Grate or break apart the soap into small pieces.
-Place the soap pieces in a saucepan.
+You can use a cheese grater.
+Place the grated soap pieces in a saucepan.

 3. Add 6 cups of hot water and stir over medium heat until the soap melts and dissolves into the water.